 Eccentric work in-season is generally thought of as a no-no because athletes will get sore, but when programmed intelligently we can eliminate most soreness.
 I think neglecting any sort of eccentric work over the course of an in-season period, especially when the in-season period last 6-7 months like hockey, is potentially leaving some performance on … Continue reading Eccentric Work In-Season?

 Happy Monday!
-Hope all the dads out there had a great Father's Day!
-That being said, here are a few thoughts bouncing around in my head after a week of reading, podcasts, cruising social media and any other continuing ed.
+Here are a few thoughts bouncing around in my head after a week of reading, podcasts, cruising social media and any other continuing ed.
 Enjoy!
-No matter who you work with, I think you should be training people with … Continue reading Monday Musings
+1. Trying to teach a new movement or exercise to an athlete?
+Repetition is the mother of retention.
+Do the movement often.
+For example, if you are trying … Continue reading Monday Musings

-Happy Fathers day to all the dads out there!
 Just like every other Sunday, we have another group of podcasts and articles to read and listen to that I have dived into.
 Like every other week, there was a ton of content out there both in written form and through podcasts.
 Enjoy!
-Podcasts Leave Your Mark Podcast with Teena Murray Iron Game Chalk Talk … Continue reading S&C Week in Review: 3/16
+Podcasts Leave Your Mark Podcast with Teena Murray Iron Game Chalk Talk … Continue reading S&C Week in Review: 10/13

-Happy Monday after another beautiful weekend here in the northeast, where the weather finally seems to be turning into summer after an extremely rainy spring.
-That being said, here are a few thoughts bouncing around in my head after a week of reading, podcasts, cruising social media and any other continuing ed.
+Happy Monday!
+Here are a few thoughts bouncing around in my head after a week of reading, podcasts, cruising social media and any other continuing ed.
 Enjoy!
-Alan Bishop … Continue reading Monday Musings
+1. The purpose of training is to stimulate the athletes anatomy and physiology to grow stronger during periods of rest and repair.
+Without adequate rest, the benefits of … Continue reading Monday Musings